 As the weather warms up, most homeowners begin bringing out their lawn mowers.
 The timing for which the first mow of the spring for your mature, established bluegrass or fescue occurs widely varies depending on the area you live in.

 Generally speaking, mid-April is about the time for you to begin your regimen for spring.
 Refer to the Farmer’s Almanac to figure out when the last frost date occurs for your area this year.

 Don’t make the mistake of mowing your bluegrass or fescue lawn too short—be sure to adhere to the recommended heights of 2.5–3.5 inches for both types of grasses.
 Never remove more than a third of the leaf blade or you may risk scalping the lawn.
 Many homeowners want to hack the grass down for the first mow of the spring.
 This is not advised.

 Pictured above from left to right: A bluegrass lawn in the spring and a lawn mower setting.

 During the winter, cool season grasses lose their color, but still remain green compared to warm season grasses like zoysia or St. Augustine.
 It is common for frost to yellow the bluegrass or fescue in the winter though (necrosis).

-In the spring, cool season grass greens up and homeowners begin fertilizing and mowing their lawn.
-If bluegrass or fescue is mowed too low and it is heavily fertilized all spring while going into the summer, it will be much more susceptible to severe drought stress, disease and weed infestation.
+In the spring, cool season grass greens up and homeowners begin fertilizing and mowing their lawns.
+If bluegrass or fescue is mowed too low and is heavily fertilized all spring while going into the summer, it will be much more susceptible to severe drought stress, disease and weed infestation.